-Marchigiani wines are a lot like Le Marche itself: high-quality, unknown, and affordable.
+Marchigiani wines are a lot like Le Marche itself: high-quality and unknown

-Verdicchio, the white wine most identified with Le Marche, has grown here for centuries.
+Verdicchio grapes that make the white wine most identified with Le Marche, have grown here for more than 600 years.
 In the past it was stored in curvy amphora-shaped bottles.
 You may recall the mass-produced fish-shaped bottles of Verdicchio?
 It’s the same grape, but today it’s a different wine.
 Verdicchio can be made into easy-drinking table wines but producers who focus on quality make notable, ageworthy, and complex wines that are worth seeking out.
 Both the Matelica and Jesi riserva varietals have been awarded DOCG status, Italy’s highest quality designation.

 Matelica is 45 minutes from Casa Pace e Gioia and Jesi is a 1 hour and 15 minute drive.
 We recommend visiting wineries in each region to taste the differences.
 With a stop for lunch, it’s an ideal day trip.